 Our Process

-From government policies to nonprofit programs, research is used to shape our daily lives in countless ways.
-But, for generations, researchers have entered communities with their own agendas, extracted data from those most harmed by injustice, and released findings that are utterly removed from the people most impacted.
+For generations, researchers have taken data from those most harmed by injustice and released findings utterly removed from the experiences and desires of the people most impacted.

 Our Values